 Read my whole series on applying for the 820/801 Australian Partner Visa for more information about preparing your evidence, lodging your application, and the next steps.
 If you’re just beginning, start with this post to get an overview (and to read about our story).
-And, as always, please remember that I’m not a migration agent or affiliated with Home Affairs in any way, so all information provided in these posts in based on my own experience and my own understanding of the process.
+And, as always, please remember that I am not a migration agent or affiliated with Home Affairs in any way, so all the information provided in these posts and in the comments below is based entirely on my own experience and my own understanding of the application process.

 Why your evidence is important

 The true irony of this system is that the more genuine your relationship, the less likely you actually are to have perfect evidence: you probably didn’t open joint bank accounts the day you started dating, keep every text message you ever exchanged, stress about having both names on the utility bills, or even save tickets from every event you attended together if you were just enjoying the natural progression of your relationship and not staging it as a means to migrate.

 The other pitfall of this process is that you are essentially asked to align every aspect of your relationship with an ideal situation, one in which you met, dated, became committed, moved in, and then never spent a second apart.
 Of course, the vast majority of people are unlikely to be able to shove a genuine, long-term relationship into a box this way, so you are left to “explain” and “justify” circumstances that really only you and your partner can understand.